 HR is responsible for carrying out the self-assessment process in line with the approved definitions and interpretations.
 The Risk and Compliance functions, as well as relevant business support functions are involved in the identification process.
-The Executive Committee and CRO undertake a review of the list of MRTs to ensure that all individuals whose professional activities have a material impact on an institution's risk profile are captured prior to BRCC review and subsequent RemCo approval.
+The Executive Committee and CRO undertake a review of the list of MRTs to ensure that all individuals whose professional activities are deemed to have a material impact on an institution's risk profile are captured prior to BRCC review and subsequent RemCo approval.

-During 2021, a total of 48 employees were identified as MRTs (2020: 56).
+During 2022, a total of 40 employees were identified as MRTs (2021: 48).

-Remuneration Policy Art 450.1(b) to (f)
+Remuneration Policy 450.1(b) to (f)